andredarcie/csharp-quick-reference-guide/README.md

 x.ToUInt32(); // Converts a type to an unsigned long type x.ToUInt64(); // Converts a type to an unsigned big integer
 ```

+## Operators

+// Arithmetic Operators
+var r = x + y; // Adds two operands
+var r = x - y; // Subtracts second operand from the first
+var r = x * y; // Multiplies both operands
+var r = x / y; // Divides numerator by de-numerator
+var r = x % y; // Modulus Operator and remainder of after an integer division
+var r = x++; // Increment operator increases integer value by one
+var r = x--; // Decrement operator decreases integer value by one

+// Relational Operators
+bool r = (x == y); // Checks if the values of two operands are equal
+bool r = (x != y); // Checks if the values of two operands are equal or not
+bool r = (x > y); // Checks if the value of left operand is greater than the value of right operand
+bool r = (x < y); // Checks if the value of left operand is less than the value of right operand
+bool r = (x >= y); // Checks if the value of left operand is greater than or equal to the value of right operand
+bool r = (x <= y); // Checks if the value of left operand is less than or equal to the value of right operand

+// Logical Operators
+bool r = (x && y); // Logical AND operator
+bool r = (x || y); // Logical OR Operator
+bool r = !(x || y); // Logical NOT Operator